vele616/monorepo/packages/company/website/content/blog/how-to-clone-object-in-javascript.md

 <typography id="using-external-libraries" element="h2">Using external libraries</typography>

-The next few methods are just some examples of cloning using popular external libraries and they are in no way an exhaustive list.
+The following methods are just some examples of cloning using popular external libraries and it's in no way an exhaustive list.

 <br>
 <br>

 <typography id="using-jquery-extend" element="h3">Using $.extend()</typography>

-This is a shallow and deep cloning method from very popular library jQuery.
-From usability standpoint it functions almost the same as Object.assign().
+This is a shallow and deep cloning method from a very popular jQuery library.
+From a usability standpoint it functions almost the same as the Object.assign().
 If you pass true as the first argument, the $.extend() method will deep clone.

-It's a nice to use in legacy projects that don't support Object.assign() or Spread Syntax (older than Chrome 45, Firefox 34 or Node.js 4.0.0).
+It works nicely in legacy projects that don't support Object.assign() or Spread Syntax (older than Chrome 45, Firefox 34 or Node.js 4.0.0).

 ```javascript
   const object = {